Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 02.20.12 UTC
+- WIB: Senin, 10 November 2025 03.27.33 UTC
-- WITA: Senin, 10 November 2025 03.20.12 UTC
+- WITA: Senin, 10 November 2025 04.27.33 UTC
-- WIT: Senin, 10 November 2025 04.20.12 UTC
+- WIT: Senin, 10 November 2025 05.27.33 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology